enzonotario/vitepress-openapi/docs/composables/useSidebar.md

 # `useSidebar` composable

 `useSidebar` generates VitePress-compatible sidebar items from an OpenAPI specification.
-Use it in `themeConfig.sidebar`, in [`useTheme().setPlaygroundSidebar()`](/composables/useTheme#playground-sidebar-configuration), or anywhere you need operation navigation links.
+Use it in `themeConfig.sidebar` or anywhere you need operation navigation links.

 For ready-to-use `themeConfig.sidebar` recipes, see [Sidebar Items](/sidebar/sidebar-items).
 For playground pages, see [Playground Page — Sidebar](/pages/playground#sidebar).